 Jesus’ warning to the women of Jerusalem are often seen as a prophecy of the cities’ later destruction by the Roman Empire.

 The two thieves and their varying reactions to Jesus are worth reflecting on – would we curse or convert in these circumstances?
 Even after all Jesus’ words there was an expectation that the Messiah would be a political liberator – hence the taunts about saving himself.
-Jesus saw himself as the Suffering Servant in Isaiah but this was not the type of freedom the people wanted; they wanted a more wordly king not one who moved from donkey to cross.
+Jesus perhaps saw himself more as the Suffering Servant in Isaiah but this was not the type of freedom the people wanted; they wanted a more wordly king not one who moved from donkey to cross.

 The repentant thief, however, still moves us.
 Jesus, the innocent one to whom no mercy is shown shows mercy to a guilty one next to him.
 This is God’s way in the world, this is God’s way with us.